Land drainage consent

 To be valid, an application will require, as a minimum:

-After contacting us to confirm that Land Drainage Consent is required, applicants should download and complete the application form below and email it to email@example.com or return hard copies to:
+After contacting us to confirm that Land Drainage Consent is required, applicants should download and complete the Land Drainage Consent Application Form application form and email it to email@example.com or return hard copies to:

 Land Drainage and Flood Defence

 Stores Road Depot

 In line with good practice, we seek to avoid new culverts where possible because of the adverse ecological, flood risk and public safety impacts.
 Where possible we promote the removal of culverts.
 Watercourses are important linear features of the landscape and should be maintained as continuous corridors to maximise their benefits to people and the environment.